-The MTIP was updated in Summer 2005 and incorporated into the 2004-07 State Transportation Improvement Program (STIP).
-The 2005 update includes projects or project phases with prior funding commitments and allocated \$50 million of Surface Transportation Program (STP) and Congestion Mitigation/Air Quality Program (CMAQ).
-The adopted MTIP features a program approved for three-years of projects and a fourth "out-year."
-The first year of projects are considered the priority year projects.

-Should any of these be delayed, projects of equivalent dollar value may be advanced from the second and third years of the program without processing formal Transportation Improvement Program (TIP) amendments.
-This flexibility was adopted in response to ISTEA (now TEA-21) planning requirements.
-The flexibility reduces the need for multiple amendments throughout the year.
+The MTIP was updated in Summer 2007 and incorporated into the 2008-11 State Transportation Improvement Program (STIP).
+The 2007 update included the allocation of \$63 million of Surface Transportation Program (STP) and Congestion Mitigation/Air Quality Program (CMAQ) funding, programming of projects for the ODOT Modernization, Bridge, Safety, Preservation, Operations, OTIA III, Enhancements, and Immediate Opportunity Fund projects and programming of transit funding.
+The first year of programming is considered the priority project funding for the region.
+Should any of these projects be delayed, projects of equivalent dollar value may be advanced from the second, third or fourth years of the program without processing formal Transportation Improvement Program (TIP) amendments.
 As recommended in Metro's 2004 Federal Review, the MTIP webpage was linked to ODOT's STIP page.

-Metro is in the process of updating the MTIP in the current fiscal year, with adoption of an updated program scheduled for early FY2007-08.
+Metro is in the process of updating the 2010-13 MTIP in the current fiscal year, with adoption of an updated program scheduled for late FY 2008-09.